Carnot family

-The Carnot family is an old French family of Burgundian origin, still extant.
+The Carnot family (/kɑːrˈnoʊ/ kar-NOH, /fr/) is an old French family of Burgundian origin, still extant.

 Members of this family distinguished themselves starting from the French Revolution.
 Politicians included Lazare Carnot, who was president of the National Convention and member of the Committee of Public Safety, as well as a general and peer of France, Sadi Carnot, who was President of the French Republic under the Third Republic, two ministers, and four generations of deputies.
 A jurist, Joseph Carnot, was a counselor at the Court of Cassation.
 A scientist, Sadi Carnot, a physicist, gave his name to the Carnot-Clausius principle.

 History

 The Carnot family, originating in the village of Épertully (Saône-et-Loire), where it has been present since at least the 15th century..., was for a time Calvinist.
 Its members held, under the Ancien Régime, from the 16th century, the professions of merchant and notary.

 In the 19th century, the Carnot family included several notable figures, including the physicist Sadi Carnot (1796–1832), Hippolyte Carnot (1801–1888), Minister of Public Instruction in 1848, who founded the École d'administration to train government administrators, and Sadi Carnot (1837–1894), President of the French Republic under the Third Republic, assassinated.